GlareDB/glaredb.github.io/.github/CONTRIBUTING.md

 ## Issues

-When filing an issue, please select the template that best matches your request.
+When [filing an issue], please select the template that best matches your request.

 Each template has sections with markdown comments.
 The comments indicate whether or not that section is optional or required.
 Please fill out required sections